CRaFT4ik/polynomial-calculator/README.md

 # Polynomial calculator

 Steps to success:
-1. bison.exe -y -d ../project.y
+1. bison.exe -y -d ../project.y (this is optional, already in VS settings)
 2. VS -> run project

-An example of an entry of the polynomial:
+An example of an entry of the polynomial (lab 1):
 ```
  x^2+3x^5-1                                  ->	3x^5+x^2-1
  (4x^3-10x^3)^2                              ->	36x^6